dterei/vim-settings/guide.md

 3. Functions, Commands, Expressions
 -----------------------------------

-Vim has a confusing using of types for its Ex language.
+Vim has a confusing use of types for its Ex language.

 $ :<command>
 $ :echo <expr> "expr can be a function